Founded by Tampa Bay Network to End Hunger

 - Live in Pinellas County, within one of the following zip codes: Clearwater (33755, 33756, 33759, 33760, 33763, 33764, 33765, 33767), Dunedin (34698) Belleair Beach (33786), Largo (33770, 33771, 33774, 33778), Oldsmar (34677), Safety Harbor (33761, 34695), and St. Petersburg (33701, 33702, 33703, 33704, 33705, 33707, 33708, 33709, 33710, 33711, 33712, 33713, 33714, 33716).

-- Be transportation disadvantaged, which is a person described as “not able to get a ride from household members or others for life-sustaining trips: medical, grocery, work, job-related training/education and other vital services” or “not having access to a working or reliable vehicle”; or
+- Be transportation disadvantaged, which is a person described as “not able to get a ride from household members or others for life-sustaining trips: medical, grocery, work, job-related training/education and other vital services” or “not having access to a working or reliable vehicle”.

 - Be homebound, which is a person described as “normally unable to leave home for either the short or long term”, due to illness, injury, or disability.

-We deliver a box of shelf stable foods and nutritious frozen meals, as resources allow, on Mondays between 10:00 a.m. and 2:00 p.m.
+MOW4Kids Tampa Bay delivers a box of shelf stable foods and nutritious meals, as resources allow, on Mondays, Wednesdays, and/or Fridays between 10:00 a.m. and 2:00 p.m.
 We currently serve the zip codes listed above.
 Meals are free of cost.
 The head of household must pass a background check.